sushant3524/epoch-converter/README.md

 > Note: To give a command first you have to open the command pallete.
 For Mac: "Cmd+Shft+p", For Windows: "Ctrl+Shft+p".

+* Additionally, there is a hover feature available now, which will show the *Human-Readable time* for any epoch number which we hover on.
+> It can be configured on/off in settings, (default is on)

 It accepts both types of timestamps i.e in seconds or in milliseconds.
+> Configurable to UTC/IST(default).

 ## Shortcuts: